seanives/react-rollercoaster/README.md

 ## Setting up a Development Environment

 1. Install WebStorm via https://www.jetbrains.com/webstorm/download/ (there is a 30 day free evaluation)
 2. Select New Project and choose React App.
-In the Location field, type over the 'untitled' text to give your new project the name  e.g. 'tryout-react' (note: it has to be in lower case).
+In the Location field, type over the 'untitled' text to give your new project the name  e.g. 'react-rollercoaster' (note: it has to be in lower case).
 Select the Create TypeScript Project checkbox.

 Click on Create.
 This will download and install NodeJS and setup a simple react project.